xngln/photo-server/README.md

 To checkout out the shop, go to [photo.davidxliu.com](https://www.photo.davidxliu.com).
 The code can be viewed [here](https://github.com/xngln/photo-store-client).
 This is the homepage of the portfolio.
 In the header, select *shop*.
 This will display all the images which are currently available to purchase for download.
 Clicking the prompt to buy an image will ask the server to start a new Stripe checkout session and redirect you to the checkout page.
-Sadly, there is a "cart" feature hasn't been implemented yet, so one can only buy a single image at a time.
+Sadly, a "cart" feature hasn't been implemented yet, so one can only buy a single image at a time.
 The shop is still in test mode, so you can try the following credit card to get a successful purchase:

 > Card #: 4242 4242 4242 4242.
 Name, address, cvv can be anything.
 Expiry date must be any future date.